• Skip to primary navigation

 The Melts

-You can use any pink melts to make my Valentines Banana Bites, I used the PME Candy Buttons.
+You can use any pink melts for the coating, I used the PME Candy Buttons.
 Just add them to a medium-small microwave safe bowl and melt in the microwave in 30 second bursts on defrost mode, stirring in between until almost fully melted.
 Then stir until fully melted.
 Use immediately.

 The Sprinkles